 Low-Impact Workout for People with Bad Knees

-Are you starting to work out and have a lot of weight to lose first to reduce the impact on your knees?
+Are you at the beginning of your fitness journey and want to lose weight first to reduce the impact on your knees?
 Or you have painful knees and high-impact exercise just isn’t in your future…at all?

 No worries, there are plenty of low-impact exercises you can do that will get your heart rate up, strengthen your muscles and give you a great workout.